mettyoung/automated-valet-car-parking-system/README.md

 which contains both our use cases and domain model.
 The application core exposes both input and output ports which can support different adapters for different purposes.

-For example, we can plug both REST and MVC adapters to the application core to serve both types of applications.
+For example, we can plug both REST and MVC adapters into the application core to serve both types of applications.
 We can even change the database vendor from SQL to NoSQL in order to scale easier.
 We can also improve our reads by denormalizing our persistence entities as needed.
-All without impacting our application core because clean architecture enables us to write loosely-coupled codebase.
+All without impacting our application core because clean architecture enables us to write loosely coupled codebase.

 Now, let's begin with a high-level component diagram of our architecture.